Decor & Projects

 Residences in La Place du Village near Orient Bay are pictured below.

-Now check out my bathroom to see how the colors from the island are transformed.
-Can you see how the island inspired me to bring beautiful colors and elements to this small bathroom?
+Now … check out my bathroom to see how the colors from the island are transformed.

-A few beach accessories (but not too many!) pull the Caribbean look together.
+A few beach accessories (but not too many, don’t want to overdo it!) pull the look together.

 st martin colorful homes